apjanke/neuropixel-jankify/docs/Questions.md

 ## Code

 * You've got some calls to `debug()` scattered around the example code.
 It's broken because that function doesn't exist.
 Would you like me to add some real logging support?
+  * I could do either a simple native-Matlab thing with just "info" and "debug" and a central on/off switch for the debug output.
+  * Or I could hook you up with a full logging framework that's built on one of the established Java logging frameworks, and gives you lots of extra control and output options.
-  * I'd recommend basing it on a "privatized" vendored version of my [SLF4M Logging Framework for Matlab](https://slf4m.janklab.net).
+    * I'd recommend basing it on a "privatized" vendored version of my [SLF4M Logging Framework for Matlab](https://slf4m.janklab.net) if you go this route.
 * Do you want to try to be Mlint-inspection-clean?
 * Can we pin down a code style?
   * 4 space indents, I guess?